xrmashiloane/terraform/README.md

 Sign up for free weather API account: https://weatherstack.com/signup

+Rename terraform.tf.example to terraform.tf

+Replace values enclosed with <{ }> with own values

 ## Deployment

-First create role with access to provision resources in your AWS accrount using terraform files in path `/aws_openid/trust` set variables accordingly.
+First create role with access to provision resources in your AWS accrount using terraform files in path {PROJECT_DIR}/aws_openid/trust set variables accordingly.

-Once variables are setup run below to create role for Terraform for use with OpenID for temporary, role based authentication to AWS
+Once variables are setup run below to create role for Terraform for use with OpenID for temporary, role based authentication to AWS this conforms to AWS best practice.

+Remember to delete saved long lasting credentials from local environment for improved security.

+Each folder has Terraform files each peforming a specific task.

 ```bash
   terraform init